Preface

 A concise summary of the briefing (see below for citations).

-In short, the plant-sentience objection to veganism is flawed because plants lack the capacity to suffer or feel emotions, unlike animals, and eating animals causes more plant deaths than directly consuming plants due to agricultural inefficiency.
-While plant sentience is often sensationalized, it does not compare ethically or scientifically to the well-established sentience of animals.
+The plant-sentience objection to veganism is flawed because plants lack the capacity to suffer or feel emotions, unlike animals, and eating animals causes more plant deaths than directly consuming plants due to agricultural inefficiency.
+While the idea of plant sentience is often sensationalized, it does not compare ethically or scientifically to the well-established actual sentience of animals.

 Context